Istiaque123/Flight-Reservation-System/README.md

 ✈️ Flight Reservation System
-An open-source platform for booking and managing flights with ease.
+A powerful, open-source Java application for seamless flight booking and management.

-📑 Table of Contents
+📋 Table of Contents

+✨ About the Project
+🚀 Features
+🛠️ Tech Stack
+🏁 Getting Started
+🎮 Usage
+📸 Showcase
+🤝 Contributing
+📜 License
+📬 Contact
+❓ FAQ
+🌟 Acknowledgements

-About the Project
+✨ About the Project
+The Flight Reservation System (FRS) is a robust Java-based application designed to simplify flight bookings, cancellations, and management.
+Whether you're a traveler searching for flights or an admin managing schedules, FRS offers a fast, efficient, and user-friendly experience without relying on a database.
+Built with advanced data structures like AVL Trees, Tries, and Graphs, it’s perfect for developers exploring system design or contributing to open-source aviation software.
+Why Choose FRS?

+Fast and Efficient: Optimized search and booking with O(log n) operations.
+Educational: Learn advanced algorithms (Dijkstra’s, AVL balancing) in a real-world context.
+Extensible: Ready for enhancements like a GUI or database integration.

-Features
+🚀 Features

+Feature
+Description

+🔍 Flight Search
+Find direct and connecting flights with city autocompletion using a Trie.

+🎟️ Booking System
+Book and cancel flights with dynamic seat allocation (Economy/Business).

+🛡️ Admin Panel
+Add, modify, or remove flights and generate seat reports.

+⚡ Efficient Data Structures
+AVL Tree for seats, Graph for routes, Priority Queue for sorting.

+🔐 User Authentication
+Secure login and registration for passengers.

+🛠️ Tech Stack

+Language: Java 8+
+Data Structures:
+Trie: Fast city name searches.
+AVL Tree: Balanced seat management.
+Graph: Route finding with Dijkstra’s algorithm.
+HashMap: Quick booking retrieval.
+Priority Queue: Flight sorting by departure time.

+Storage: In-memory (no external database).
+Environment: Console-based interface.

+🏁 Getting Started
 Prerequisites
-Installation
-Usage
-Contributing
-License
-Contact
-Acknowledgements

-🌟 About the Project
-The Flight Reservation System is a Java-based application designed to streamline flight bookings, cancellations, and management.
-It supports users in searching for direct and connecting flights, booking seats, and managing their reservations, while admins can add, modify, or remove flights and generate reports.
-Built with efficient data structures like AVL Trees for seat management and a CityTrie for city search, it’s perfect for learning about algorithms and system design or contributing to open-source aviation software.
-Why This Project?

-Solves Real-World Problems: Simplifies flight booking with a user-friendly console interface.
-Educational: Demonstrates advanced data structures (AVL Tree, Trie, Graph) in a practical application.
-Open Source: Welcomes contributions to enhance features like GUI or database integration.

-🚀 Features

-Flight Search: Find direct and connecting flights using a route graph and city prefix search.
-Booking Management: Book and cancel flights with seat selection (Economy/Business).
-Admin Tools: Add, modify, remove flights, and generate seat availability reports.
-Efficient Data Structures:
-AVL Tree for O(log n) seat management.
-CityTrie for fast city name autocompletion.
-Graph-based algorithm for finding connecting flights.

-User Authentication: Secure login and registration for passengers.

-🛠️ Prerequisites
-Before you begin, ensure you have the following installed:

 Java Development Kit (JDK): Version 8 or higher
 Git: To clone the repository
-IDE: IntelliJ IDEA, Eclipse, or VS Code (optional) Operating System: Windows, macOS, or Linux
+IDE: IntelliJ IDEA, Eclipse, or VS Code (optional)
+OS: Windows, macOS, or Linux

-📦 Installation
+Installation
-Follow these steps to set up the project locally:

 Clone the Repository:
 git clone https://github.com/<your-username>/<your-repo>.git